 Municipalities rating by incidence rate - will not be announced no longer.
 Decision made by the Ostrobothnia Corona Coordination Working Group on 19th January 2021.

-A part of municipalities in Vaasa Hospital District is currently in an spreading phase of the coronavirus epidemic.
-You can check the current situation in...Read more
+Vaasa Hospital Districk is in an accelaration phase of the coronavirus epidemic from 23rd of March 2021.
+You can check the current situation in Vaasa Hospita...Read more